x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-mailbox-databases-in-exchange-2013-exchange-2013-help.md

    - **Mounted on server**: This read-only field displays which server the database is mounted on.

+> [!NOTE]
+> This article contains references to the term **master**, a term that Microsoft no longer uses.
+When the term is removed from the software, we’ll remove it from this article.

-   - **Master**: This read-only field displays the master server for the mailbox database.
+   - **Master**: This read-only field displays the primary server for the mailbox database.
 The Mailbox server that hosts the active copy of a database is referred to as the mailbox database master.

    - **Master type**: This read-only field displays the type of mailbox database master.